Skip to main content

 Top-level keysDescription

-program(required) Training script to run.
+program(required) Training script to run

-entitySpecify the entity for this sweep.
+entityThe entity for this sweep

-projectSpecify the project for this sweep.
+projectThe project for this sweep

-descriptionText description of the sweep.
+descriptionText description of the sweep

 nameThe name of the sweep, displayed in the W&B UI.

-metricSpecify the metric to optimize (only used by certain search strategies and stopping criteria).
+metricThe metric to optimize (only used by certain search strategies and stopping criteria)

-parameters(required) Specify parameters bounds to search.
+parameters(required) Parameter bounds to search

-commandSpecify command structure for invoking and passing arguments to the training script.
+commandCommand structure for invoking and passing arguments to the training script

 See the Sweep configuration structure for more information on how to structure your sweep configuration.